 - vaginal and urinary symptoms of estrogen loss,

 We have the knowledge and training to help you manage the side effects specific to your cancer history, and can incorporate a range of tools into your treatment, including Toronto’s first AlterG Anti-Gravity treadmill, acupuncture, and other treatment modalities without additional cost.
-We also offer Acupuncture services by a Registered Acupuncturist, with the goal of helping to alleviate some of the symptoms of cancer treatment.

 We can help to reduce the tightness, decreased range of motion, and pain caused by scarring due to tumor excision and tissue reconstruction.